A simplicial model for infinity properads

 We should first point out that these model structures cannot be lifted from the model structure on simplicial operads \cite{cm-simpop}, as the conditions \eqref{W1}, \eqref{F1} in Definition \ref{WEandfibrations} would only be relevant when $|\ub| = 1$.

 It is possible to prove the main theorem (at least in the case of simplicial properads) by imitating the proofs in \cite{hackneyrobertson2}.
 This has the benefit that it requires no new ideas, but this approach is both technically difficult and tedious.
 The approach we take in this paper rests on Proposition \ref{squeezy theorem}, which we find novel and interesting in its own right.
-The only precursor we are aware of in the literature is the way that Hovey restricts the model structure on all topological spaces to the coreflective subcategory of Kelley spaces \cite[2.4.23]{hovey}.
-We would be happy to know if there were other places that this proposition (or Corollary \ref{corollary thing}) could be applied.
-In any case, Proposition \ref{squeezy theorem} allows us to \emph{apply} the results\footnote{See also later results of Caviglia \cite{caviglia}, who extended these model structures to enriching categories other than $\sSet$.} of the first two authors \cite{hackneyrobertson2} to obtain the desired model structure on $\sProperad$.
+Were are aware of only two precursors in the literature.
+The first is the way that Hovey restricts the model structure on all topological spaces to the coreflective subcategory of Kelley spaces \cite[2.4.23]{hovey}, while the second is Corollary \ref{corollary thing}, which was originally due to Intermont and Johnson in their study of ex-spaces \cite[Lemma 8.8]{MR1888677}.
+Proposition \ref{squeezy theorem} allows us to \emph{apply} the results\footnote{See also later results of Caviglia \cite{caviglia}, who extended these model structures to enriching categories other than $\sSet$.} of the first two authors \cite{hackneyrobertson2} to obtain the desired model structure on $\sProperad$.

-In the next section, we will recall some notation and definitions about graphs and generalized props, most of which can be found in \cite{yj}.
-In section \ref{section cgmc}, we recall a few ideas from the theory of Quillen model categories.
-Proposition \ref{squeezy theorem} and Corollary \ref{corollary thing} seem to be new; we will use the former to prove the main theorem of the paper.
+In the next section, we recall a few ideas from the theory of Quillen model categories.
+Proposition \ref{squeezy theorem} seems to be new, and is a primary technical tool in the proof of the main theorem of the paper.
+In section \ref{section graphs}, we will recall some notation and definitions about graphs and generalized props, most of which can be found in \cite{yj}.
 Sections \ref{section local} and \ref{section adj} together show that most of the hypotheses of Proposition \ref{squeezy theorem} hold.
 Section \ref{section local} is about the structure of local equivalences in our categories of generalized props, and does not deal with any adjunctions.
 Section \ref{section adj} illustrates quite nicely why the main theorem of this paper is \emph{not} formal -- we really depend on some internal structures in our objects of interest.
 Finally, in section \ref{section model}, we actually apply Proposition \ref{squeezy theorem} to prove the main theorem.